lookquad/All-About-Docker/README.md

 Docker CE is installed and running.
 The `docker` group is created but no users are added to it.
 You need to use `sudo` to run Docker commands.
 Continue to [Linux postinstall](https://docs.docker.com/v17.09/engine/installation/linux/linux-postinstall/) to allow non-privileged users to run Docker commands and for other optional configuration steps.

+#### Use Play-With-Docker

+If you don't want to install Docker, an alternative is to use [Play-With-Docker](http://play-with-docker.com/), which is a website where you can run terminals directly from your browser that have Docker installed.